BadWolf1023/leveraged-etf-simulation/README.md

 - While the exact optimal leverage for each varies, a leverage of 2.7 yields the optimal annualized average rate of return for all 3 indexes.
 - A lower leverage (1.5-2.2) frequently outperforms the index at a much higher frequency, though the annualized rate of return is lower.
 Therefore, you could significantly reduce the chances of the normal index outperforming your investment by investing at a lower leverage if that is the concern.
 - A leverage of 3.8-3.9 generates the largest average returns overall.
 - It makes sense that 2.7 is the optimal leverage for maximum annualized rate of return.
-Thisnicely balances both the high risk/high payoff/high loss of the large average returns of 3.8 leverage, and the safe odds of outperforming the 1.0 index at a 1.5-2.2 leverage.
+This nicely balances both the high risk/high payoff/high loss of the large average returns of 3.8 leverage, and the safe odds of outperforming the 1.0 index at a 1.5-2.2 leverage.

 # DISCLAIMER: